dotnet/csharpstandard/standard/expressions.md

 During the run-time processing of a function member invocation ([§12.6.6](expressions.md#1266-function-member-invocation)), the expressions or variable references of an argument list are evaluated in order, from left to right, as follows:

-- For a value parameter, if the parameter’s passing mode is value
+- For a value argument, if the parameter’s passing mode is value
   - the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
   - otherwise, the parameter’s passing mode is input, in which case, a storage location is created with the same type as that of the corresponding parameter.
 The argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value is stored within that storage location.
 That storage location is represented by the input parameter in the function member invocation.